-By far the best way people have found to lose weight with the konjac plant is by eating foods with konjac as a key ingredient.
+By far the optimization way people have found to lose weight with the konjac plant is by eating foods with konjac as a key ingredient.
 Foods such as shirataki noodles, rice and spaghetti-noodles have been created which means less carbohydrates and therefore, lower in calories.
 This is a great alternative for those wanting to continue eating dishes that would usually be higher in carbs and calories to aid with weight loss.

 Konjac Root Extract

 Konjac root (Amorphophallus konjac) is popular as a supplement for its glucomannan content.

 Glucomannan is a water-soluble fiber extracted from the konjac root or tuber (Amorphophallus konjac).
 Because of how glucomannan is structured, it can reach the lower intestines more effectively than some other fibers, which break down in the first part of the small intestine.

 This konjac root extract is standardized to 90% glucomannan.

 Glucomannan in konjac root extract (Amorphophallus konjac) supports the digestive system and may help maintain healthy body weight and cholesterol levels in already healthy individuals when taken in conjunction with a healthy diet and exercise.
 Glucomannan also helps support heart and cardiovascular health.